Thicker Than Water Legacy Shiraz 2021 Review: Respectable but Not Moving

 Palate / Taste

-First sip is smooth and silky, with a touch of sweetness on the tongue.
-French oak steps up once tasted, carrying through on both aroma and flavour.
-Sweet berry fruit shows itself but is quickly checked by spice and acidity dancing across the roof of the mouth.
-The swallow remains smooth and controlled, while tannins grip firmly at the cheeks and gums.
+First sip is smooth and silky, with a light touch of sweetness on the tongue.
+A firmer frame builds quickly, shaping both aroma and flavour.
+Sweet berry fruit appears briefly before being redirected by spice and a clean line of acidity along the roof of the mouth.
+The swallow remains controlled, while tannins grip at the cheeks and gums.

 Finish

-The swallow is even, the tannins firm, leaving cheeks and gums engaged.
-With food, the finish shifts: a glimmer of sweetness appears but fades quickly, leaving spice and oak to linger as the last impression.
+The swallow is even, with tannins holding their line through the finish.
+With food, this shifts: a brief sweetness appears before fading, leaving spice and grip to carry the final impression.

 Food Pairing